d120/pyBuchaktion/README.md

 # pyBuchaktion #

 pyBuchaktion is a Django application for the [Buchaktion of the Fachschaft Informatik](https://www.d120.de/de/studierende/buchaktion/).

 The purpose of the app is to build an interface for participants of the Buchaktion.
+Further it manages the organisation tasks for the members of the Buchaktionsteam.

 Development
 ----